deeorbeck/smmbot/README.md

 The bot uses a database to store user information, orders, categories, and services.
 The database models are defined using Django's ORM.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/deeorbeck/smmbot?tab=MIT-1-ov-file) file for details.

+## Access

+You can access the bot at [ismailov.uz](https://ismailov.uz)